Lemniscate of Bernoulli

-This lemniscate was first described in 1694 by Jakob Bernoulli as a modification of an ellipse, which is the locus of points for which the sum of the distances to each of two fixed focal points is a constant.
-A Cassini oval, by contrast, is the locus of points for which the product of these distances is constant.
-In the case where the curve passes through the point midway between the foci, the oval is a lemniscate of Bernoulli.
+The curve was first studied in 1694 by Jakob Bernoulli, who introduced it as a modification of an ellipse.
+An ellipse is defined as the locus of points for which the sum of the distances to two fixed focal points is constant, whereas a Cassini oval is defined as the locus of points for which the product of these distances is constant.
+The lemniscate of Bernoulli is the special case of a Cassini oval which passes through the midpoint between its foci.

-This curve can be obtained as the inverse transform of a hyperbola, with the inversion circle centered at the center of the hyperbola (bisector of its two foci).
-It may also be drawn by a mechanical linkage in the form of Watt's linkage, with the lengths of the three bars of the linkage and the distance between its endpoints chosen to form a crossed parallelogram.
+The lemniscate of Bernoulli results from applying a circle inversion transformation to a hyperbola, where the center of inversion is the midpoint of the hyperbola's foci.
+It can also be drawn mechanically using a mechanical linkage known as Watt's linkage, provided that the lengths of the three bars and the distance between the fixed endpoints are chosen to form an crossed parallelogram.

 Equations

-The equations can be stated in terms of the focal distance c or the half-width a of a lemniscate.
-These parameters are related as a = c√2.
+The lemniscate of Bernoulli may be described using either the focal parameter $c$ or the half-width $a$.
+These parameters are related by $a = c\sqrt{2}$.